achimcc/codingconnects/src/content/posts/2020-12-06---Creating-a-library-with-create-react-library.md

 export default Clock
 ```

 I used inline styling here for the CSS definitions.
 An alternative would be to use CSS modules.
 But then, we would need to import the css definitions in our project, together with our library components.
-For larger projects, the best solution would might be, to use [styled-components](https://styled-components.com/).
+For larger projects, the best solution is using [styled-components](https://styled-components.com/).

 We add to lines to index.tsx, since we want to export our new clock component: